olegabu/fabric-starter/docs/chaincodes.md

   --lang node --label ${chaincodeName}_1.0
   ```

-In admin dashboard (or using REST API) install the prepared package and instantiate the chaincode in the channel.
+Install the prepared package and instantiate the chaincode in the channel using Admin dashboard or REST API.